Yainer Diaz Preview, Player Props: Astros vs. Red Sox

-On Monday, Yainer Diaz (.650 slugging percentage in past 10 games, including three home runs) and the Houston Astros play the Boston Red Sox, whose starting pitcher will be Chris Sale.
-First pitch is at 7:10 PM ET.
+Yainer Diaz -- with a slugging percentage of .585 in his past 10 games, including three home runs -- will be in action for the Houston Astros versus the Boston Red Sox, with Brayan Bello on the mound, on August 29 at 7:10 PM ET.

-In his previous appearance, he reached base in both of his plate appearances against the Tigers.
+In his previous appearance, he went 1-for-5 with an RBI against the Red Sox.

 Yainer Diaz Game Info & Props vs. the Red Sox